 We encourage voters to apply early for an absentee ballot if needed.

 If you will be absent from your county on election day because of your occupation, business, vacation, studies, or health issues, you can request an absentee ballot by completing the absentee application.
 You may also vote by absentee ballot if you are ill or have a disability.

 Persons who are permanently ill or disabled may receive an absentee ballot for all future elections by filing only one application.
 You will then be sent an absentee ballot for every primary, special or general election for which you qualify for as a voter.

 If you are applying by mail, you must do so at least seven days before the election.

 If you are applying in person, you may do so up to and including the day before the election.

-Absentee ballot must be returned to us with a postmark no later than the day before the election.
+Absentee ballot must be returned to us with a postmark no later than the day OF the election.

 If you need further instructions, please call our office at 315 946-7400.